hellocoop/button/react/README.md

            Hello lets you control your identity
        </button>
        <span class="hello-about-bubble">
-           Hellō is a personal identity that lets...
+           Hellō is a personal identity wallet that lets you choose what you share, how you authenticate, and how you recover your wallet.
+Hellō remembers who you are and protects your privacy.
        </span>
    </div>
 </div>